OpenNebula/docs/source/overview/cloud_architecture_and_design/cloud_architecture_design.rst

 Step 2.
 Deploy Edge Clusters
 =================================================

-OpenNebula brings its own :ref:`Edge Cluster configuration that is based on solid open source storage and networking technologies <true_hybrid_cloud_reference_architecture>`, and is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
-It can be deployed on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider.
+OpenNebula brings its own :ref:`Edge Cluster configuration that is based on solid open source storage and networking technologies <true_hybrid_cloud_reference_architecture>`, and is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components. :ref:`OpenNebula automates the deployment of edge clusters on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider<try_hybrid_overview>`.

 Step 3.
 Setup Customized Clusters On-premises
 =================================================